ManavCodingspace/computation-mapping/README.md

 4. **PASSWORD/SECRET ROTATION**
 5. **SITE-TO-SITE VPN**
 6. **CLIENT-TO-SITE VPN**
+7. **ENCRYPTION**
+        - It is a practice of encoding an original messsage into an uninelligable form
+8. **Encryption at rest**
+      -  the encryption applied to the stored data.
+Encryption may be implemented at the source, where data is generated and stored at the origin.
+9. **End to End Encryption**
+          -he combination of the encryption at rest and encryption in transit.
+When the data is generated at the source, it is already stored in an encrypted form.
+10. **End to End transit**
+       - encrypting data that is transferred between two nodes of the network.
+The data may be stored in an unencrypted form at the source and destination storage systems.
 # **LOAD BALANCER**
    - IT IS A METHOD OF DISTRIBUTING NETWORK TRAFFIC EQUALLY ACROSS POOL OF RESOURCES THTA SUPPORTS AN APPLICATION
     ![download](https://github.com/ManavCodingspace/computation-mapping/assets/145857624/559adfab-7b41-48dc-9c3d-8d7d81a55615)